nikk-vsr/Waveform-Generation/README.md

 Matplotlib library is used to generate waveoform.

+All programs has to be in same folder.

 #Sample Input data of a test case.
 #Each element of inputdata represents a action in it.